 One of the easiest ways to change the magnification of the drawing is to zoom in or out by a preset increment.
-On the Zoomtoolbar, the Zoom In tool doubles the current magnification of the drawing.
-The zoom in
+On the Zoom toolbar, the Zoom In tool doubles the current magnification of the drawing.
+The

-ZoomOut tool reduces the magnification of the drawing by half.
-The portion of the drawing loc ated at the center of the current viewport remains centered on the screen as you zoom in and out.
+Zoom Out tool reduces the magnification of the drawing by half.
+The portion of the drawing located at the center of the current viewport remains centered on the screen as you zoom in and out.